-- 15.24 The Highway Authority has assessed the scheme and has no objections.
-The internal turning area is workable and the existing access is also acceptable in highway terms mindful of the size and low speed of the types of vehicles that will be using the access. - 15.25 Objectors have stated that this access is not appropriate for the types of vehicle movements that this use generates.
+- 15.26 The Highway Authority has assessed the scheme and has no objections.
+The internal turning area is workable and the existing access is also acceptable in highway terms mindful of the size and low speed of the types of vehicles that will be using the access. - 15.27 Objectors have stated that this access is not appropriate for the types of vehicle movements that this use generates.
 As the Highway Authority has no objection to the scheme, a refusal on that basis would not be reasonable.
+An additional statement has been provided by the Highway Authority that clarifies their stance as set out in the relevant section above.